You can access assignments in the activity stream or in the calendar if your instructor added due dates.

 You won’t see any indication of anonymous grading on your Grades page.
 Until your instructor posts grades, you'll see Not graded in the Grade column.
 If your instructor allowed multiple attempts, you'll also see Not graded for each attempt you've submitted.

 Your instructor may limit the amount of time you have to submit your assignment.
 If you have a time limit, it appears alongside other assignment details on the Course Content page.
 You'll also see the time limit on the assignment's Details & Information panel and within the assignment, as you work.
-You'll find a countdown at the bottom left corner of the screen that will let you know the remaining time in minutes and, during the last minute, the time you have left down to the last second.
+You'll find a countdown at the top left corner of the screen that will let you know the remaining time in minutes and, during the last minute, the time you have left down to the last second.

 When you select Start attempt, you'll receive a pop-up window to start the timer before you can access the assignment.
 If you're not ready to start, select Cancel.